l'Aup du Seuil - Tour of the Cirque St. Même

 The waterfalls of the Cirque de Saint Même are a popular destination described in every Chartreuse guide book - and justifiable so with its three spectacular waterfalls in an exquisite location.
 This, however, extends the standard walk to visit the Grotte du Guiers Vif, which raises both the grade and the interest.
 Much of the route is covered elsewhere in this guide, but this is a shorter walk, suitable for a shorter day.
 The route (map) starts of at the base of Cirque de St. Même; climbs to the Guiers Vif resurgence and cave via the waterfalls, and returns on the other side of the river.

 The Cirque de St. Même is located some four kilometres to the south-east of St. Pierre d'Entremont, at the end of the D43E.
-The local communes have provided a large car park a couple of hundred yards before the meadows in front of the cirque, and vehicles can no longer drive into this little piece of paradise.
-The area is understandably a honey pot attraction for day visitors, and is best avoided during peak times, when a charge of €3.50 (2019) is made for car parking to help stem the tide.
+The local commune has provided a large car park a couple of hundred yards before the meadows in front of the cirque, and vehicles can no longer drive into this little piece of paradise.
+The area is understandably a honey pot attraction for day visitors, and is best avoided during peak times, when a charge of €3.50 (2022) is made for car parking to help stem the tide.

 From the car park (860 m, grid ref.
 UTM 31T 72625 50316), follow the continuation of the tarmac road through the forest.
 You will soon enter an area of flat meadows and forests, with the river running along a wide shingle bed.
 There is a chalet hotel here, and a small bar offering refreshments.
 Ahead are the cliffs of the cirque, with the river resurging from a couple of springs half way up, before immediately plunging over a double waterfall.
 Just beyond the buvette is an information notice board, where you can get your bearings.
 Our walks starts on the obvious path going up towards the forest, following the signposted Sentier des Cascades.